HorizenOfficial/horizen-docs/docs/3-mainnet-migration-instructions/01-mainnet-claim.md

 1. Buy ETH on your preferred exchange.
 2. Withdraw it to your Base wallet address (e.g., MetaMask).
-   - If using Coinbase and Binance, select “Base” as the destination network.
+   - If using Coinbase and Binance, select "Base" as the destination network.
    - For other exchanges, users may need to first withdraw to Ethereum and then bridge to Base using a third-party bridge.
 See below for bridging instructions.

 #### Option 2: Bridge ETH from Ethereum or Other Chains to Base